11 Tips for Executive Networking with Business School Alumni

 How to make the most of networking

-What questions to ask Executive MBA alumni and when to resort to the admissions directors instead?
-How to navigate through personal stories of past experiences and the latest developments in the business school world?
-How to sift out the valuable information from all the advice, opinions, and suggestions?
+What questions should you ask Executive MBA alumni and when should you resort to the admissions directors instead?
+How should you navigate through personal stories of past experiences and the latest developments in the business school world?
+What is the best way to sift out the valuable information from all the advice, opinions, and suggestions?

 #1.
 Understand individual perspectives

 Alumni speak from their own personal experience and whatever they share should be taken with an understanding of their perspective and context.
 Actually, understanding the rationale behind what each of the alumni liked or disliked in their EMBA is the really insightful part of the conversation.
-This will help you realise what matters most to you and open up your mind to EMBA features that you have not considered so far.
+This will help you realise what matters most to you and introduce you to EMBA features you had not previously considered.

 In addition to individual meetings, alumni panel discussions enable you to compare alumni perspectives on the same question, and also to benefit from the questions of other executives considering EMBA studies.